 "They’re my thoughts.
 Thanks for reading."

 The University of Edinburgh and the Royal College of Physicians have created a free course on 'COVID-19 Critical Care: Understanding and Application' on Future Learn.
 By the end of the course, you'll be able to develop a range of specialised self-caring practices, including being present, self-kindness, compassionate listening, soles of the feet, walk a mile in their moccasins.
+Whilst the course has a specific COVID-19 focus, the lessons can be a useful supporting resource for a variety of challenges.

-Project5 aim to create meaningful impact on the wellbeing of health/care workers.
+Project5 aim to create meaningful impact on the wellbeing of healthcare workers.
 They have created a 'Self-Help Resources' page, which serves as a link to self-help resources that are evidence based - with the aim to keep it light so that you can easily find what you need.
 The video below discusses how to decompress after a high stress healthcare shift.

 The Royal Society of Medicine have created a webinar series dedicated to give healthcare workers on the frontlines, regular and easy-to-access updates from healthcare leaders on COVID-19.
-This episode discusses the emotional and psychological impact of the COVID-19 crisis on the mental health of doctors, how to build resilience, and the extraordinary response of the NHS to the crisis.
+The episode below discusses the emotional and psychological impact of the COVID-19 crisis on the mental health of doctors, how to build resilience, and the extraordinary response of the NHS to the crisis.

 NHS Practitioner Health have a variety of wellbeing resources for healthcare workers including webinars, apps, podcasts, support services and access to therapy.
-They have also posted a range of videos on the topic of wellbeing and resillience:
+They have also posted a range of videos on the topic of wellbeing and resilience:

 The video below is from doctors, psychologists and researchers at the NHS Traumatic Stress Clinic in London, the UCL Institute of Mental Health and the COVID Trauma Response Working Group to colleagues in the NHS and all over the world affected by the COVID-19 pandemic.